-- Statement indicating that the homeschool will provide instruction at least 175 days a year and that instruction will be given in English and language arts, math, science, social studies, physical education, health education, library skills, and fine arts.
-In at least one grade from grades 6 to 12, instruction in Maine Studies is required.
-In at least one grade from grades 7 to 12 each student must show proficiency in the use of computers; and
+State Mandated Subjects – Homeschools must provide instruction in English and language arts, math, science, social studies, physical education, health education, library skills, fine arts and, in at least one grade from grade 6 to 12, Maine studies.
+At one grade level from grade 7 to 12, the student will demonstrate proficiency in the use of computers.

 Maine Homeschool State Laws Links: